jcoglan/parade-ruby-encoding-error/README.md

 "ArgumentError at /: invalid byte sequence in US-ASCII".
 The error is reported as coming from `parade-0.10.2/lib/parade/parsers/dsl.rb:36`, where `eval(contents)` is called.
-If you log what `contents` is, you'll see it's the content of the `parade` file with encoding `US-ASCII`, which is the encoded assumed if `LANG` and `LC_ALL` are unset.
+If you log what `contents` is, you'll see it's the content of the `parade` file with encoding `US-ASCII`, which is the encoding assumed if `LANG` and `LC_ALL` are unset.

 This file `parade` only contains bytes less than `0x80` and is thus a valid